-7 Reasons I'll Never Choose An E-Reader Over A Physical Book
+7 Reasons I'll Never Use An E-Reader

 Back in December of 2011, I very grudgingly decided to purchase an e-reader.
 A life-long advocate of physical books, I finally decided to give digital reading a try.
 I knew the benefits: fewer books meant fewer trees were cut down; e-readers provided access to a ton of free or cheap novels and textbooks; carrying a tablet in my bag was a lot easier than lugging around whatever giant hardback I was currently reading.
 Plus, Best Buys was having a sale.
 And so I embarked on the world of e-readers.

 I mean that quite literally.
 I absolutely hated that e-reader.
 It's currently gathering dust in my old bedroom at my parents' house, and every time I see it I get angry.
 Even convincing myself that I was helping to save the environment wasn't enough of a reason to use it (though the jury is still out on whether or not e-readers are actually greener than books), and I once made it my mission to produce no more than a jar full of trash a week.
 Hear that, e-reader?
 You convinced an environmentalist that cutting down a ton of trees was preferable to using you.

 To be clear, I don't just hate my e-reader because I'm some kind of book zealot (though that is partially the reason).
 I also have some issues with the nature of the e-reader and the problems that go along with that (technical errors, difficulties using them in class, etc.).
 I get why some people love their e-readers, but for the reasons below I'm sticking with regular books.